Top 5 myths about shelter dogs

 2. You’ll never know their history

-While this is true, it’s not a bad thing, because that shelter dog will never really know its own history, either — especially not once it’s brought into a loving home with good Pack Leaders.
-Dogs don’t dwell on the past, and we shouldn’t either, especially when it comes to dogs.
+While this may be true, it’s not a bad thing, because that shelter dog will never really know its own history, either — especially not once it’s brought into a loving home with good Pack Leaders.
+Dogs don’t dwell on the past, and we shouldn't either, especially when it comes to dogs.